The Twins Almanac for July

 Pascual Strikes Out 15

-Camilo Pascual strikes out 15, pitching a five-hit (one-walk) shutout for a 6-0 Twins win in the first game of a doubleheader at Wrigley Field in Los Angeles.
+Camilo Pascual struck out 15, pitching a five-hit (one-walk) shutout for a 6-0 Twins win in the first game of a doubleheader at Wrigley Field in Los Angeles on this date in 1961.

 Those 15 strikeouts are still in a five-way tie for second-most in Twins history.
-Johan Santana established a new record with 17 strikeouts on August 19, 2007.
+Johan Santana established a new record with 17 strikeouts in just eight innings on August 19, 2007.
+Other Twins with 15 strikeouts in a game: Joe Decker, Jerry Koosman, Bert Blyleven, and Francisco Liriano.

 See all six 15+ strikeout games in Twins history on Baseball Referencewww.Baseball-Reference.com/tiny/FLMfi